gradikay/Learning-Cryptocurrency/README.md

 # Learning-Cryptocurrency

-This is how I learned to build Crypto
+This is how I learned to build Cryptos

 I will document my progress in learning how to build cryptocurrency with Solidity